ekrell/icore_website/news/icore_news_20230519.md

 So, he had no choice but to spend each evening for the two weeks preceding May 12th in [serious training](https://www.youtube.com/watch?v=iE9ZF2eA-Fc).

 As for the results: Evan Krell placed 3rd in the CBI Mario Kart tournament, barely placing iCORE on the podium.
-However, it is worth noting that the true legend, Rick Smith, was not among those victors having slipped into fourth place in the final race.
+However, it is worth noting that the true legend, Rick Smith, was not among those victors: he slipped into fourth place in the final race.

 ![Evan Krell takes the 3rd place prize](../img/cbi-mario-kart-tourney-2.jpg)